kojiro5150/phdss-instructions/ethics.md

   CLOSED guard.
 LAYER 1 entry added; section body now opens with single-unbroken- block instruction and closes with SECTION CLOSED naming Ethical Refusal Protocol / Fragility Signals as the mandatory next content.]
+            [date — DO NOT REPRODUCE guards added to SECTION CLOSED lines in Early-Warning and Context Translation section bodies.
+Run 34 Tier 1 review identified both SECTION CLOSED closing lines reproducing verbatim in the output body despite CT=1 heading fix.
+Anti-reproduction guards added using same pattern as innovation.md and chair.md fixes.]

   DESIGN INTENT — BEHAVIOURAL FRAMEWORKS AS DIAGNOSTIC TOOLS NOT PLAYBOOKS:
   This Director uses COM-B, MINDSPACE, EAST, Fogg, and Cialdini as diagnostic